 Consumers are becoming very independent.
 Ever since the arrival of self-checkout lanes at the local grocery store, today’s generation of consumers are just used to the “do-it-yourself” concept.
 Not to downplay the importance of human interaction, but many customers now shy away from asking an employee for help.
 Face it – it’s no secret that retail has a high turnover rate, and new employees may not know all of the answers to customer questions.
 At a larger department store, a men’s apparel employee may not be familiar with pricing of items in the kids’ department.

-Customers want convenience and quick service, not the run around.
+Customers want the convenience and quick service that a price-check kiosk could offer, not the run around.

 As mentioned earlier, the connected customer has ready access to product information and expects that same capability when she enters your store.

 Bottom line: As a retailer, customer satisfaction should top your list.
 So you need to know how to cost-effectively integrate ease and convenience into your operations.
 This will create happy customers who turn into repeat customers, helping to boost your revenue.

 In a perfect world, a retailer would have stellar customer service with a smiling well-educated sales associate at every customer’s beck and call.
 However, we know the reality – more employees mean mounting payroll costs that could drive a retailer out of business.